 Q1.
 I heard this challenge is a fraud because the money will never be paid out.
 Is that true?

-A. No it’s all a complete lie.
+A. No that’s a lie.
 This challenge represents a binding legal contract.
 If a valid submission is rejected or the funds are found not to be there on acceptance, this would constitute fraud which is legally actionable.
 You would be able to sue for the reward money and your legal costs.
-The challenge is basically equivalent to someone offering a reward for a lost pet.
-What kind of people would go around harassing bereaved pet owners by calling them frauds?
-It just goes to show that you can’t trust malicious gossip.

 Q2.
 I heard this challenge is a fraud because it is unwinnable.
 Is this true?